Today Apple released minor but important updates across all of their operating systems including the first bug fix update for macOS Big Sur.

 - Option to mirror the front-facing camera for still photos

 - Apple News widget now available on macOS

-- Mac: Click the Apple menu > System Preferences > Software Update (wait for a few seconds or press Command-R if it doesn’t show).
+- Mac (macOS 12 Monterey or earlier): Click the Apple menu > System Preferences > Software Update.
 Apple Support Article HT201541

 - iPhone, iPad, iPod Touch: Open the Settings app > General > Software Update.
 Apple Support Article HT204204

 - Apple Watch: First update your iPhone, then on your iPhone tap the Watch app > General > Software Update.
 Apple Support Article HT204641